DGriffin91/Sarus/sarus_language_doc.md

 # Methods

 All types can have methods.
 Methods operate on their associated types.
-Methods are declared by using the identifier `self` as the first parameter of the function.
+Methods are declared by using the identifier `self` as the first parameter of a function.
 ```rust , skt-sarus_multi_func
 fn times_2(self: i64) -> (y: i64) {
     y = self * 2